Metaboss

 Usage

-Update the creators of a NFT, keeping the rest of the Data
+Update the on-chain symbol of a list of NFTs, keeping the rest of the Data struct the same.

 Usage